Spooks, Spirits and Ghosts: Is One in My Home?

 Electricity is a big one.
 It is pure energy, and capable of every variation and nuance ranging from the tiny battery powering your grandpa's hearing aid to the millions of volts in a lightning strike.

-The steel and iron rebar reinforcing the concrete flooring and the bolts connecting your home to its foundation came from Mother Earth, and connect the home back to the earth from whence they were mined.
+The steel and iron rebar reinforcing the concrete flooring and the bolts connecting your home to its foundation came from Mother Earth, and connect the home back to the earth.

 If you are hearing bangs, pops, creaks and groans, it may well be the house settling, as the framing expands and contracts with the temperature changes throughout the day.
 This is particularly true of both brand new houses and very old houses.